 I couldn’t get enough.
 I can’t tell you how many jars I made.
 I couldn’t tell you what recipe I used.
 I can tell you I served it over a block of cream cheese with some crackers that I took it e-v-e-r-y where.
 I just couldn’t get enough.

-With that said, let’s make these Buttermilk cornbread muffins.
-And start with how to make corn muffins moist.
-Add some creamed corn to the batter and a dollop of Jalapeno Jelly in the center.
+With that said, let’s make cornbread buttermilk muffins.
+And to make them moist, we’ll add some creamed corn to the batter and a dollop of Jalapeno Jelly in the center.
 Let’s take a look.

 Corn muffins from scratch are easy to make and this basic recipe is a good one.
 The texture is moist yet dense, and the addition of creamed corn gives it even more of a corn flavor.